 Check a review for Eno’s last album here.

 Evian Christ’s typically dark, moody production sounds like it’s been infused with power electronics or industrial on this new track titled “Waterfall.”
 The massive drops of bass sound fantastic against the really eerie, atmospheric synth leads playing throughout this track.
 He progressively builds the track into this mountain of low-end mayhem that’s both frightening and cathartic.

-Check out a review for his Kings and Them compilation below:
+Check a review for the compilation he dropped a few years ago below:

 Some dark, fiery R&B from this new, collaborative track from Shlohmo & Jeremih.
 The vocals on this track are emotive, pained, and featured a splash of reverb a la the Weeknd.
 While I do see some obvious stylistic similarities, this song really separates itself form that with the beat.
 The distorted bass, trap-style hi-hats, and eerie “clinks” hanging in the background.